yuanxiaochenAC/EvoAgentX/docs/modules/benchmark.md

 ## Benchmark Overview

-This repository provides a set of benchmarks to facilitate the evaluation of different agent-based systems.
+EvoAgentX provides a set of benchmarks to facilitate the evaluation of different agent-based systems.
 Below is a summary of the benchmarks currently included, along with basic dataset statistics:

 | Task                      | Dataset Name    | # Train   | # Dev   | # Test |